Survival Gear Survival Gear Home

 2AA Battery charger - Same as above, except charging the other battery

-Signal Mirror - Now, these IMO are debatable, however I do find that if you have an effective signal mirror, they are helpful.
+Signal Mirror - Now, these IMO are debatable, however, I do find that if you have an effective signal mirror, they are helpful.
 Let's say you injure yourself and you see someone flying over pretty low.
-Or you see some campers a ways away they can't hear you.
-If you had that signal mirror, and knew how to use it, you could easily signal where you are.
+Or you see some campers a ways away, they can't hear you.
+If you had that signal mirror and knew how to use it, you could easily signal where you are.

 GOOD QUALITY Whistle - Sure, the toy whistles are better than your voice.
 But not as good as a high quality whistle in the least.
 With a good whistle you should be able to hear up to 2 miles away.
 If this is the case, then you should have no trouble getting help should something happen IF you are in a highly populate area.
 (Where people come all the time) Plus, it saves your voice.

 Hatchet/Axe - Yes, they are heavy.
-Think of the advantages though!
-If you need shelter, you can cut branches for shingles, or for a lean-too.
-If you need fire wood and find a dead tree, look, you can chop it down!
+Think of the advantages, though!
+If you need shelter, you can cut branches for shingles or for a lean-too.
+If you need firewood and find a dead tree, look, you can chop it down!

 Survival saw - Debatable, they may snap, however I have personally had great experience with them.
-They are very lightweight, and can help in the makings of a shelter, build a fare, or when worst comes to worst, make a small snare out of it.
+They are very lightweight, and can help in the makings of a shelter, build a fire, or when worst comes to worst, make a small snare out of it.

 Snare wire - Yes, snares, old fashioned!
 Use a gun, right?
 Wrong.
 What if your gun gets jammed, or the aim is off?
 Or you use all of the bullets and get no food?
 Exactly.
 You wish you had snare wire.
 When made right, these WILL catch you food in a day if you place them in a decent spot.